 Why are business metrics different from machine or application metrics?

 First, context is important.
-When we examine active users we may want to see how it compares to the same time in the previous few weeks.
-We don’t want to get an alert when we go under 100 users.
+When we examine active users we may want to examine the metric’s seasonality – how it compares to the same time in the previous few weeks, whose expected value fluctuates depending on a variety of factors.

 The expected value is relative to the metric history.
 Business metrics are human-dependent.
 In most cases, business metrics are heavily influenced by human behavior, which is seasonal (day and night, weekday and weekend).
 For example, when I monitor data consumption on a telco network I cannot set static thresholds.
 During the night very low consumption is fine but during the day I would expect higher consumption rates.